Alex Ciabattoni: Professional career

 While back in Adelaide during the 2015 off-season, Ciabattoni decided to try out for the Adelaide Lightning, a team scrambling for players in the wake of the club's near off-season dissolution.
-As a result, she did not return to Stetson for the 2015–16 season; instead, she signed with the Lightning in August 2015 and went on to win the WNBL Rookie of the Year Award.
+As a result, she did not return to Stetson; instead, she signed with the Lightning in August 2015 for the 2015–16 WNBL season and went on to win the WNBL Rookie of the Year Award.
 Ciabattoni averaged 4.6 points per game at 46 per cent and 2.4 rebounds.

 Following her rookie season in the WNBL, Ciabattoni joined the Albury Wodonga Bandits for the 2016 SEABL season.
 In 22 games for the Bandits, she averaged 12.1 points, 6.0 rebounds and 2.2 assists per game.

 In June 2016, Ciabattoni re-signed with the Adelaide Lightning for the 2016–17 WNBL season.

 In March 2017, Ciabattoni joined the Hobart Chargers for the 2017 SEABL season.
-Ciabattoni was rushed into the squad as a replacement for American Cassie Cooke, who was ruled out for the season with a knee injury.
+She was rushed into the squad as a replacement for American Cassie Cooke, who was ruled out for the season with a knee injury.
 After originally signing with the Melbourne Tigers, Ciabattoni felt it wasn't the right fit and ended up landing in Hobart.

 On 1 August 2017, Ciabattoni signed with the Perth Lynx for the 2017–18 WNBL season.
-Following the WNBL season, she joined the Kalamunda Eastern Suns for the 2018 WSBL season.
+Following the WNBL season, she joined the Kalamunda Eastern Suns for the 2018 State Basketball League season.

 Ciabattoni split the 2018–19 season in Italy, starting with Reyer Venezia before being loaned to Ponzano Basket Veneto in February 2019.
-In June 2019, he she joined the Rockingham Flames for the rest of the 2019 WSBL season.
-In August 2019, she helped the Flames win the championship.
+She joined the Rockingham Flames in June 2019 for the rest of the SBL season and helped the team win the championship.

 For the 2019–20 season, Ciabattoni returned to Reyer Venezia.
 In November 2019, she left Reyer and joined rival team Treofan Battipaglia for the rest of the season.

 Ciabattoni returned to the Perth Lynx for the 2020 WNBL Hub season and then returned to the Rockingham Flames for the 2021 NBL1 West season.

 In June 2021, Ciabattoni re-signed with the Lynx for the 2021–22 WNBL season.
-In May 2022, she joined the South West Slammers for the 2022 NBL1 West season.